GaaferGouda20/Tinkercad-/README.md

-# 🚀 GaaferGouda20's Embedded Systems Lab
+# 🚀 GaaferGouda's Embedded Systems Lab

 Welcome to my personal lab of **powerful embedded systems projects**!
 This repository showcases my hands-on expertise in building real-world systems, from space technology to robotics and precision optics.
 Each project demonstrates deep skills in **embedded C/C++**, **microcontrollers**, **control systems**, and **hardware-software integration**.